We answer one of your most pressing and frequently-asked caravanning questions: will my generator power my air-conditioner?

-Looking at the above figures, and looking at our 2KVA gennie as the example, it will happily run either of the Truma units but the Ibis and Dometic units are pushing it above its nominal rating and nudging towards its peak rating.
-In other words, you cannot rely on the 2KVA unit to run an Ibis or a Dometic air conditioner for extended periods of time.
+Looking at the above figures, and looking at our 2kVA gennie as the example, it will happily run either of the Truma units but the Ibis and Dometic units are pushing it above its nominal rating and nudging towards its peak rating.
+In other words, you cannot rely on the 2kVA unit to run an Ibis or a Dometic air-conditioner for extended periods of time.
 Factor in some environmental variables, such as hot weather and inefficient or inadequate wiring, and it may not run them at all.

 I’ve seen cases where the length of the cord connecting the van to the generator has made a difference.
-If you have one of these air conditioners, you will need to consider buying a larger capacity generator.
+If you have one of these air-conditioners, you will need to consider buying a larger capacity generator.

-Unfortunately, that may not be the end to our tale.
+Unfortunately, that may not be the end of our tale.
 There is one more factor that comes into play here and it is usually the killer blow.
-When an electrical motor powers up, it can draw more current that it normally would once running.
+When an electrical motor powers up, it can draw more current than it normally would once running.
 A lot more!
 This is to overcome the angular momentum (or inertia) of the stationary motor and its load.
 It’s called the starting Load Rating or L/R rating and it is often difficult to find in the specifications.
 In the case of the Ibis AirCommand II, it is a staggering 20 amps or 4800 watts.
-Fortunately, the manufacturers have recognised this issue and have built a soft start feature into many of their air conditioners.
+Fortunately, the manufacturers have recognised this issue and have built a soft start feature into many of their air-conditioners.

 This lowers the amount of power required to get the motor spinning so the generator can handle it.
-Keep in mind this was an optional extra on many air conditioners and, even with it fitted, the initial load could still be quite high.
+Keep in mind this was an optional extra on many air-conditioners and, even with it fitted, the initial load could still be quite high.

-Remember, during this assessment, we have just considered running the air conditioner alone.
+Remember, during this assessment, we have just considered running the air-conditioner alone.
 You may want to run other devices at the same time, such as a battery charger or microwave oven.
-These devices will add extra load and may necessitate a bigger, higher capacity generator again.
-Keep in mind that anything over 3.5KVA will be very big and very heavy, making it impractical for many caravans and RVs.
+These devices will add extra load and may necessitate a bigger, higher-capacity generator again.
+Keep in mind that anything over 3.5kVA will be very big and very heavy, making it impractical for many caravans and RVs.

 |CTEK battery charger 25 amp||600 watts|